lucas-savioz/Pokemon/README.md

 Installation
 To install this project, you will need to download the repository.
 You will also need to install the following modules:

+pygame (pygame-ce for Python 3.11)
+2.5.2 version pygame
+pytmx
-pygame (pygame-ce for Python 3.12) pytmx pyscroll ---- Theoretically installed by default ---- datetime
+pyscroll ---- Theoretically installed by default ---- datetime